Endu22/Reference-vs-non-reference-types/README.md

 # Reference types:
-Refernce types are stored as pointers on the heap.
+Refernce types are stored on the heap and a pointer to the reference type object is stored on the stack.
 When a variable is copied, both copies point to the same object.

 ## All reference types:
 `object`, `string`, `Exception`, `Stream`, `Form`, `Task` and own classes.